mikiec84/open-science-codefest/outcomes.md

 - [CodeMeta](MetaData-for-Software-\(Code-as-a-Research-Object\)) - Metadata for Software Discussion
     - After a lively discussion about metadata for software, Codefesters developed a crosswalk that compared existing vocabularies, and a plan for developing this into a JSON-LD schema based on prior work
+- [OSManuscript](Open-Science-Manuscript) - Discussion and Drafting of an Article Promoting Open Science for Ecologists
+    - This activity generated a draft journal article promoting Open Science for ecologists.
+The discussion was varied and focused on defining open science, listing tools for open science, and processes.
+The overall notion was that the key element required for open science is to shift the scientist's mindset.
+Additional discussion delved into more detail about actual tools and the origins of open science.